AnniaForney/cli_project/README.md

 # CliProject

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/cli_project`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to my CLI project!
+I decide to scrape from a crystal website to share my passion for collecting and learning about crystals.
+In my program you'll be able to learn more about crystals but using the search ahead feature.
+The search ahead feature will allow you input a letter in the terminal which will give you a list of crystals that start with the letter you have entered.
+I hope you enjoy my program and learn something new.

 ## Installation